What are Investment Plans?

 Your long-term life goals, such as retirement, need big amounts.
 As big amounts cannot be saved in a short period, you need long-term regular savings to achieve different goals.
 That said, you could come across emergencies that will require you to spend significant amount of money.
 If you have unrestricted access to long-term investments, they could become an easy choice for liquidation, consequently, compromising your long-term goal.
 For instance, a premature liquidation of long-term investments, say, your child’s higher education, to meet a medical emergency, will either compromise his education, or, he will have to take an education loan.
 If you take the EMI payment burden of the education loan, it will hamper your retirement savings.
 If your child pays the education loan EMIs, he will save less or nothing for quite some time in his early work life.
 A lock-in period like the one in ULIPs, ensures that you stick to regular savings in the initial years, stay away from liquidation and successfully save the desired amount for the intended life goal.

-Investors typically prefer investments where they can access their money during emergencies.
+Investors typically prefer the best investment plan where they can access their money during emergencies.
 Many times, this facility does more harm than good since people end up nullifying their hard work done over time with ill-considered premature exits from long-term investments.
 Lock-in periods in investments such as ULIPs ensure that you short term emergencies don’t hamper your progress towards cherished goals such as child’s higher education.

 Just how much could saving Rs 1,000 a month change your life?
 After all, in a large Indian city, that’s what you pay for a trip to the multiplex and in some cases, a meal for two.
 The amount may not seem big enough for you to alter your future.
 But if we tell you that the difference could be Rs 14.16 lakh at age 54, if you are 24 today, we have your attention, don’t we?

-Here are some numbers to show the big punch that small savings can pack for you in the future.
+Here are some numbers to show the big punch that small savings in investment plans can pack for you in the future.

 Now, if you manage to save just Rs 1,000 every month after taking care of all expenses, taxes, EMIs at age 24, and keep saving the same amount for the next 30 years, your money grows to Rs 14.16 lakh.
 That’s assuming that your money grows at 8 per cent every year after taxes.
 What happens if you start saving the double the amount, but start 10 years later i.e. Rs 2,000 every month at age 34?
 The answer: you end up with only Rs 11.44 lakh, assuming the same growth for your money.
 It’s amazing, isn’t it?
 Even by doubling the savings you can’t still reach where you do by starting early.
 But what explains this?